 A Typical Day in Kindergarten

 Each kindergarten classroom is staffed with a kindergarten teacher and paraprofessional.
-Class sizes range from 20-23 students with several kindergarten classrooms also hosting a student teacher or Professional Development School intern.
+Class sizes range from 20-24 students with several kindergarten classrooms also hosting a student teacher or Professional Development School intern.
 Parents are also welcomed and encouraged to volunteer in their child's classroom.
-The morning typically involves an opening gathering/morning meeting time, language arts centers and math centers.
-After lunch and recess most classrooms schedule Kid Writing, science, social studies, and developmental play activities.
+The morning typically involves an opening gathering/morning meeting time, reader's workshop, writer's workshop, and math.
+After lunch and recess most classrooms schedule science, social studies, and developmental play activities.
 A description of each aspect of the kindergarten day is described in more detail.

 Morning Gathering/Morning Meeting